FrancesCoronel/personal-website-v3/content/posts/2018-07-19-smash-academy.md

 This state of the art program is run in partnership with several universities, including UC Berkeley, UCLA, UC Davis, and Stanford University.

 I presented my career path, moments of resilience and some key advice as one of three speakers for the SMASH Speaker Series at Stanford University on July 19th, 2018 from 7 pm to 9 pm.

+## More Context

+SMASH Academy, our flagship program, is a three-year STEM- intensive residential college prep program that empowers students to deepen their talents and pursue STEM careers.
+Every summer, scholars are immersed in tuition-free studies at leading universities throughout the country.
+During the academic year, scholars participate in monthly programming.

+The SMASH Speaker Series connects professionals in the STEM field and beyond with SMASH scholars to introduce them to different backgrounds and academic/career pathways.

+During this evening, your experiences and insights will provide our scholars the opportunity to learn various pathways in STEM and other careers, both academically and professionally.

 ### Slides